mayosen/parser/README.md

 ```

 ## Searching Parameters
-You can set arguments manually in the code, load them from the config (`load config`) or
+You can set arguments manually in the code, load them from the config or pass them through
-pass them through command line arguments.
+command line.

 1. `other_domains: bool`
 Command-line: `-o`, `--others`
 Any passed string except "false" is considered as `True`.

 This parameter filters links not containing required domain.